Sebastian Coe among 7 IOC members to enter race to succeed Thomas Bach as president

 Coventry and Sebastian Coe are two-time gold medalists in swimming and running, respectively.
 Prince Feisal al Hussein of Jordan is also on the IOC board.

-Juan Antonio Samaranch Jr. of Spain is one of the four IOC vice presidents, whose father was president for 21 years until 2001.
+Juan Antonio Samaranch Jr. of Spain is one of the four IOC vice presidents, an investment banker whose father was president for 21 years until 2001.

 David Lappartient is the president of cycling’s governing body, Morinari Watanabe leads gymnastics, and Johan Eliasch is president of the International Ski and Snowboard Federation.
 Coe is the president of track’s World Athletics.